|

 115. spontaneity

-the quality of being spontaneous and coming from natural feelings without constraint
+the quality of coming from feelings without constraint

 116. spurious